 Epilepsy Ireland sometimes hold marketing or fundraising events in which members of Epilepsy Ireland and the general public may be present.
 Such events are often held at public locations.
 Sometimes we may wish to take a photograph at such events to promote our brand or event on social media.
 In such cases, it is our policy for our photographer/social media handler to announce their presence and provide additional instructions and assistance.
 However, we do not have any control over private individuals or their social media accounts and we cannot stop members of the public from posting pictures of events online without the consent of all participants.

 We will take reasonable steps to ensure that your information is kept secure and protected, including but not limited to electronic data being protected using appropriate software, relevant networks safety and security checks, and, where applicable, any physical data records will be kept in an appropriately secure environment.

 We have a general data retention policy that relates to the retention of relevant data for seven years.
 Personal data that is no longer required will be destroyed and or deleted in secure manner.

 We do not record or process personal data that is not required or not necessary for any of our stated purposes.

 Disclosure of data

-We may outsource certain commercial functions to external third parties, e.g. debt collection, fundraising activities, accounting auditors, etc. and in such cases where your personal data is required for the purposes of completing those functions then an appropriate data processing agreement, with relevant safeguards, will be in place to ensure our ongoing obligations under the data Protection Acts are upheld.
+We may outsource certain commercial functions to external third parties, e.g. debt collection, accounting auditors, etc. and in such cases where you personal data is required for the purposes of completing those functions then an appropriate data processing agreement, with relevant safeguards, will be in place to ensure our ongoing obligations under the data Protection Acts are upheld.